 The highlighted words indicate that the authors were quite aware that US provocations would cause Russia to respond militarily.

-The U.S. repeatedly squashed peace deals that could have prevented or ended the war.
+The U.S. repeatedly stymied peace deals that could have prevented or ended the war.
 After 2014, the U.S. shipped arms to Ukraine, encouraging it not to implement the Minsk Agreements meant to keep the peace in Ukraine.
-Reuters reported that "In an interview published in Germany's Zeit magazine on Wednesday, former German chancellor Angela Merkel said that the Minsk agreements had been an attempt to 'give Ukraine time' to build up its defences."
+Reuters reported: "In an interview published in Germany's Zeit magazine on Wednesday, former German chancellor Angela Merkel said that the Minsk agreements had been an attempt to 'give Ukraine time' to build up its defences."
 Zelensky apparently admitted the same thing.
 In December of 2021, the Biden administration refused to negotiate concerning Ukrainian entry to NATO.
 And the U.S. prevented a peace deal even after Russia's invasion, as reported here: "Former Israeli Prime Minister Naftali Bennett said in an interview posted to his YouTube channel on Saturday that the US and its Western allies 'blocked' his efforts of mediating between Russia and Ukraine to bring an end to the war in its early days."

 Likewise, the American Conservative published Why Peace Talks, But No Peace?
 (The U.S. has prevented earnest negotiations and prolonged the war in Ukraine.):